 1. Write or draw on a window with liquid chalk markers or dry erase markers

+This is one of our favorite window activities!
 Did you know you can write or draw pictures on a window with dry erase markers or liquid chalk markers and they will easily erase off with a damp paper towel?!
 This is one of the no-prep ideas that keeps my kids entertained and busy for a long time!
 I wrote a list prompt in the picture below that says, ” what do you see outside?”
 My first grader made a list and my four year old drew pictures on the window.
 You can even trace the outline of a tree (or anything else) from outside on the window!

 2. Cloud gaze

-So simple!
 Just lay on the ground and look out the window.
 Look for different cloud pictures and shapes.
 This is a very calming activity that’s perfect to try when everyone needs a little break.
 You could set a timer and cloud gaze until the timer goes off!

 3. Look outside through DIY colored cellophane disks

 These are so fun!
 We made these colorful disks in the winter and loved watching the snow magically change colors as we looked through the cellophane.
-You could also hang these from your window and look outside through the giant colorful lenses.
+You can also hang these from your window and look outside through the giant colorful lenses.
 It’s a fun way to get a different perspective of the outside world!

 4. Hang art